satyop7/CertiMint-Engine/README.md

 - Subject relevance validation using NLP and keyword analysis
 - Secure sandbox environment for isolated processing
 - OCR processing for PDF documents
+-reasoning is given using open source model phi 2

 ### 2. **Blockchain NFT System**
 - Smart contracts written in Vyper for zkSync Sepolia testnet